 Some of the more typical estate planning trusts

-An experienced Sebastian or Vero Beach estate lawyer reviews with seniors and anyone making a will the following kinds of trusts:
+An experienced Sebastian or Vero Beach estate planning lawyer reviews with seniors and anyone making a will the following kinds of trusts:

 - Revocable trusts.
 In this type of trust, the creator of the trust reserves the right to control the assets.
 This includes the right to end or change the terms of the trust.